 LightShot is a Mac Snipping Tool alternative and arguably the fastest way how to take a customizable screenshot.
 The application features a simple and intuitive user interface, which allows you to select any area on your desktop and take its screenshot with just two button-clicks.
 You can then share your screenshots with others by saving them to your computer or uploading them to LightShot’s servers.
 LightShot comes with an intuitive yet powerful screenshot editor, so you don’t have to leave the application just to highlight a part of a screenshot or add an annotation.

 Snagit is more than yet another Snipping Tool for Mac: it’s a full-featured screen-capture software with built-in advanced image editing and screen recording capabilities.
-The target audience of this powerful application is content creators, educators, business people, and really anyone who wants to add visuals to communicate clearly and be more engaging.
+The target audience of this powerful application is content creators, educators, business people, and really any one who wants to add visuals to communicate clearly and be more engaging.
 With Snagit, you can capture your entire desktop, region, window, or scrolling screen.
 It takes just a few clicks to make complex edits right within the application, and Snagit’s user interface is so intuitive that using it is a pleasure.

-Recover Deleted Screenshots on Mac
+Bonus: How to Recover Deleted Screenshots on Mac

 Disk Drill isn’t a Snipping Tool alternative for Mac computers — it’s something even better.
 With Disk Drill, you can recover all common and not-so-common image file formats, so you’ll never lose any of your screenshots, pictures, videos, music, documents, or any other files since Disk Drill supports the recovery of over 200 file formats.